ProjectSciFy/ZeldaRemake/README.md

 		+Enemy on Link Collisions (specifically if Link is attacking them) +Enemies on items,walls
-		+Link on blocks (collision rectangles need adjusting) -Items delete themselves when you run into them, the collisions only work for items when running into them in the top right -When clicking through new rooms, the previous room tiles do not get unloaded, potentially causing lag
+		+Link on blocks (collision rectangles need adjusting) -When clicking through new rooms, the previous room tiles do not get unloaded, potentially causing lag and collision issues

 Program Controls: